 Why does it make the list?
 Pure atmosphere.
-The silence, the early morning light, the mist and the temples combine to create an almost spiritual sightseeing experience.
+The silence, the early morning light, the mist, and the temples combine to create an almost spiritual sightseeing experience.

-The lakes-and-mountains landscapes of the European Alps are legendary, and Austria’s Salzkammergut region showcases them at their best.
-Sightseeing flights here take you over glacial lakes, soaring limestone mountains and deep green forests.
+The lakes and mountains landscapes of the European Alps are legendary, and Austria’s Salzkammergut region showcases them at their best.
+Sightseeing flights here take you over glacial lakes, soaring limestone mountains, and deep green forests.
 Alpine villages dot the landscape, adding toy-town medieval churches and traditional wooden chalets to the panorama.
 Helicopter flights often include a mountain landing and a gourmet lunch overlooking this spectacular corner of Europe.

 Why does it make the list?
-This is the Europe Alps as you always imagined them – dramatic peaks, shimmering lakes and quaint little villages.
+This is the Europe Alps as you always imagined them – dramatic peaks, shimmering lakes, and quaint little villages.

 Victoria Falls, Zimbabwe/Zambia

 At Victoria Falls, the wide Zambezi River plunges into a long and narrow chasm, creating a sight that is routinely cited as one of the Seven Natural Wonders of the World.
 From the air, the view is astonishing.
 The river, dotted with vivid green islands, spreads out as it heads towards the mile-long edge.
 From afar, you can see clouds of mist rise from the canyon below.
-Visit between February and May to see the falls at its strongest.
+Visit between February and May to see the falls at their strongest.

 – The Tully Team